VeronicaRamirezMoreno/LAB-104-js-strings-functions/readme.md

 ### 1.3/ **noVowels(string)**.

-This function have to remove all the lowercase and uppercase vowels in a given string.
+This function has to remove all the lowercase and uppercase vowels in a given string.

 ```js
 e.g. shortcut("reboot") // --> rbt